 This rule checks for labels before the case keyword.
 The label should be removed.
 The preference is to have comments above the case statement.

 '''

 CASE_LABEL : case address is

 CASE_LABEL: case address is

 case address is

 '''

 '''

 case address is

 case address is

-case address is

 '''